Ben-Folkard/image_processing/original_image_processing_vs_actual_last_working_with_code_snippets.md

 ```

 ### Changed function `compute_optical_flow_metric`
-It's been parallised (now runs on threads)
+It's been parallised (now runs on threads) from the concurrent.futures library.

 From:
 ```python